argonne-lcf/user-guides/docs/ai-testbed/sambanova/job-queuing-and-submission.md

 sinfo -O AllocNodes, GresUsed, Gres, NodeList
 ```

-For more information, see [sinfo](https://slurm.schedmd.com/sinfo.html).
+For more information, see [SInfo](https://slurm.schedmd.com/sinfo.html).

-## Scancel
+## SCancel

-Scancel is used to signal or cancel jobs, job arrays, or job steps.
+SCancel is used to signal or cancel jobs, job arrays, or job steps.

 ```bash
 scancel job_id